Draconizations/LnzLive/GUIDE.md

 Ballz can be moved and resized directly in the pet view.

 ### Move a ball
-SHIFT + Left-click and drag to move a ball in 3D space.
+SHIFT + left-click and drag to move a ball in 3D space.

 The move will be reflected as a Move entry in the LNZ.
 If a Move line does not exist, one will be created.

 Hold X, Y, or Z while dragging to constrain movement to that axis.

-### Resize a ball
+### Scale a ball
-SHIFT + ALT + S + Left-click and drag to resize a ball interactively.
+SHIFT + ALT + left-click and drag to resize a ball interactively.

 The size change will be reflected in the Ballz Info or Add Ball line in the LNZ.